omeka/omeka-s-enduser/docs/modules/customvocab.md

 - **Items**: a drop-down of Item Sets in your Omeka S installation.
 Choosing one of these will create a custom vocab populated by items from that item set.
 When used, the property is populated as an Omeka Resource, not text.
 - **URIs**: a list of URIs with or without labels, one URI per line.
 To include a label, add a space and the label after the URI (for example, "https://youromekainstall.org/item/1119 Canada").
 When used, the property will populate as a link to the external resource.

+!!! note
+	Note that manually entered terms or URIs do not need to be unique when entered; the module will only retain unique entries when saved.
+If you are entering identical URIs with different labels, only the final entry will be retained and earlier labels will be ignored.

 Hit "Submit" to save changes.

 ## Manage custom vocabs

 Once you have created at least one vocabulary, the Custom Vocab module tab will display a table of your existing vocabularies.
-The table displays the **Label**, the buttons for edit, delete, and display information, and the **Owner** or creator of the vocabulary.
+The table displays the Label, the buttons for edit, delete, and display information (ellipsis), and the Owner or creator of the vocabulary.

+You also have the options to export your vocaularies, or to update an existing vocabulary using a file.
+Note that Items-type vocabularies cannot be exported or imported, as these vocabularies work as Omeka resources and could not replicated on another site.

+Clicking the ellipsis will show you the language of a vocabulary as well as a full listing of its terms.

+There is also a button to "Import" a vocabulary using a file, in the top right.
+Note that Importing will add a new listing to the table.
+If you are attmepting to update an existing vocabulary in your installation, do not use the "Import" button.
+Update the vocabulary from its entry in the table.

 ![Custom Vocab tab with two existing vocabularies](../modules/modulesfiles/customVocab_manage.png)